 Six Flags Discovery Kingdom: In Vallejo, you can ride yourself silly and see a fireworks show, all in the same place.
 Get all the details about their five-day Independence Day extravaganza on their website.

 Lake Oroville: A nice fireworks show over the lake in the beautiful Sierra Nevada foothills, lasting about 30 minutes.
 Details are on their Facebook page.

-Ski Mammoth: It may not happen very often, but every once in a while, snow lingers so late in the Eastern Sierra that on the 4th of July you can ski at Mammoth Mountain.
+Ski Mammoth: It may not happen very often, but every once in a while, snow lingers so late in the Eastern Sierra that you can ski at Mammoth Mountain on July 4.

 Fourth of July in Los Angeles

 You'll find lots of fun ways to celebrate Independence Day in the LA area.

 Disneyland: It's like 4th of July every day when the fireworks go off at Disneyland, but on Independence Day, you'd better get there early if you want to see them.
 The park can get so crowded that they stop letting new visitors in.
 And find a spot to watch the fireworks extra early, too.

 Hollywood Bowl: At the Hollywood Bowl, 4th of July concerts feature a headline act and patriotic music performed by the Hollywood Bowl Orchestra.
 When they start playing "The Star Spangled Banner," it's hard for any patriotic American to resist the thrill when the rockets go off at just the right moment.
 Not to mention the fireworks show is so close that you have to crane your neck to see them.
 Use the Hollywood Bowl visitor guide to get some tested and proven tips, then go to the Hollywood Bowl website to get this year's schedule.